Miles walked: today 13 cumulative 500.5

 Apparently it is lit by candlelight.
 It was locked so I was unable to go in.
 Before I descended into the valley there was a good view back to Great Malvern.

 I then followed the river Teme the rest of the way to where it drains into the Severn.

 The river passes under the A road at the site of a medieval bridge and the Battle of Worcester.
-This was the final battle of the Civil War when Charles II was defeated by Cromwell’s New Model Army and Charles began his flight to the continent.
+This was the final battle of the Civil War when Charles II was defeated by Cromwell’s New Model Army (Elvis Costello knew his history) and Charles began his flight to the continent.

 The old bridge still crosses the river at Powick and there is a memorial to the many Scots who died at the battle

 Between here and the Severn there are information boards describing the battle.
 At the time there was no river crossing here.
-The parliamentarians built a crossing by tying boats together and letting one end of the row float downstream until it hit the other bank thus forming a floating bridge, the only time the tactic has been used in the UK.
+The Parliamentarians built a crossing by mooring boats to each other along one bank and letting one end of the row float downstream until it hit the other bank thus forming a floating bridge, the only time the tactic has been used in the UK.

 I then followed the Severn upriver to Worcester.
 As I approached the weir I had a good view of the cathedral

-It it now time to put my feet up for a couple of weeks.
+As I walked through Worcester to the station I completed the 500th mile of the journey.
+It is now time to put my feet up for a couple of weeks.
 The next stage is a short one: from Worcester to Edale.